gcostaneto/environmental-phenotype/README.md

-# Inclusion of EPA analysis for a Single-Step for Reaction-Norms in Multi-environmet GBLUP
+# Inclusion of EPA analysis and the Single-Step approach for Reaction-Norms in Multi-environmet GBLUP

 **Description:**
 > *In developing*.
 Codes and tutorials related to "Environmental-Phenotype Associations" (EPA) and its uses in multi-environment GBLUP.